sprynmr/sprynmr.github.io/_posts/2014-6-15-why-reactivecocoa.md

 {% gist sprynmr/63a86ef44a25ee1e10e2 %}

 This code will certainly look foreign if you are new to ReactiveCocoa.
-You should be able to pick up the idea of using a `RACSignal` to get representations of future data. `userIsLoggedIn` will send a `@YES` initially and then a `@NO` if the user logs out. `menuButtonSignal` will send a `@YES` if the menu should be shown or a `@NO` if it should be hidden.
-We merge those two signals together so we now have a stream of either `@YES`s or `@NO`s that we are using to trigger the `showMenu:` method. `showLoading` is also automatically triggered whenever it receives a `@YES` or `@NO` value from the `.executing` signal on our API command. `RACCommand`s are immensely useful, but also a little beyond the scope of this article, so don't worry about them too much.
+You should be able to pick up on the idea of using a `RACSignal` to get representations of future data. `userIsLoggedInSignal` will send a `@YES` initially and then a `@NO` if the user logs out. `menuButtonSignal` will send a `@YES` if the menu should be shown or a `@NO` if it should be hidden.
+We merge those two signals together so we now have a stream of either `@YES`'s or `@NO`'s that we are using to trigger the `showMenu:` method. `showLoading` is also automatically triggered whenever it receives a `@YES` or `@NO` value from the `.executing` signal we can pull off our API command. `RACCommand`'s are immensely useful, but also a little beyond the scope of this article, so don't worry about them too much.

 Hopefully you can take away some of the beauty of describing the relationships of your inputs, the flow of data through your logic, and your outputs, all in one place.
 Even with a sizeable amount of comments, I still end up with less code[^lesscode].
-I'm not worrying about the timeline of what event happens when (as much) or dealing with entry points all across my file.
+I'm not worrying about the timeline of what event happens when (as much), or dealing with entry points all across my file.
 I can come back to this code in a couple months and quickly grok what is going on.
 It is a great deal easier to reason about my code.

+Take a look without the comments:
+{% gist sprynmr/6ffad42a7a44296dd8f8 %}

 ---
 **Footnotes**